 The city has a population of around 11,911.
-It has a total area of 2.31 square miles, with 2.27 square miles of land and 0.04 square miles of water.
+It has a total area of 2.31 square miles.

 South Miami is within the Miami metropolitan area.
 The central business district of South Miami is accessible to downtown Kendall, downtown Miami, and the Miami Intermodal Center, through the Miami Metrorail.
 South Miami is surrounded by Coral Gables, Pinecrest, and Glenvar Heights.